By Janice Jones |Last Updated May 2, 2019

 One big mistake that many small dog owners make is to buy a crate that is too large whereby allowing the puppy to enjoy an afternoon snooze and then get up and move to the other side of the crate where he does his pottying.
 If you are planning to use a crate, read our article on crate training small dogs.

-Puppies also learn a great deal from other canines and at this age; they learn from their mom and litter-mates.
+Puppies also learn a great deal from other canines at this age.
+First, they learn from their mom and litter-mates.
+When they go to their new homes, they observe the habits of the resident dog or dogs if there are any.
 If the puppy has had a good early upbringing, he will follow his mother and copy what she does.